Fort DuPont: Adaptive reuse

 Although not part of the curatorship program, almost a dozen historic buildings are currently under adaptive reuse status.
 The Renewal Center (non-denominational) operates out of the post chapel (Building T-213), which was built in 1941.
 The center, which maintains and cares for the building, has a lease through the Delaware Division of Health and Social Services (DHSS).

 The Delaware Wing of the Civil Air Patrol is headquartered out of the old post headquarters (Building 10) and has lease for the property through the Delaware Division of Natural Resources and Environmental Control (DNREC).
 The double-company barracks (Building 49) and band barracks (Building 48) serve as the main hospital buildings for the Governor Bacon Health Center (DHSS) at Fort DuPont.
 In fact, several other historic structures still serve their original purpose, including the carpenter shop (Building 61) and other maintenance buildings, which are utilized by DHSS.

 The Delaware Division of Purchasing operates a surplus warehouse in the original commissary (Building 43), and the state's fleet vehicles are housed and maintained in the original motor pool.
 In 2008, Delaware State Parks (part of DNREC) restored one of the brick duplexes (Building 90), which according to Lee Jennings, will eventually contain 1930s furnishings and serve as a location for public programming.

+Leisure

+Fort DuPont State Park contains the home field of the Diamond State Base Ball Club, a vintage base ball team.
+The Diamond State Base Ball Club typically plays 4-6 games there per year.
+The Diamond State Base Ball Club also plays at least once per year at Fort Delaware on Pea Patch Island and also at nearby Port Penn, Delaware.
+The Diamond State Base Ball Club is a non-profit amateur organization created for the purposes of providing physical fitness to its members, and educating the public on the history of baseball and local history.